Skip to content

 Latin Quarter

 This student-filled area is energetic and full of life.
-The vibe may feel a bit chaotic at times, but it’s packed with small streets to explore and affordable food options.
+Although the vibe may feel a bit chaotic at times, it’s packed with small streets to explore and affordable food options.

 Montmartre

-Offers charm and stunning city views, perfect for adventurous families.
-Home to one of the most photogenic streets in Paris and Sacré-Cœur.
+It offers charm and stunning city views, perfect for adventurous families.
+It is home to one of the most photogenic streets in Paris Sacré-Cœur.

 1st Arrondissement

-This district is close to major attractions.
-It also offers pedestrian-friendly streets that are easy to navigate with children.
+This district is close to major attractions and offers pedestrian-friendly streets that are easy to navigate with children.
 It’s also home to the charming Rue Montorgueil, filled with bakeries, chocolatiers, cheese shops, and other food vendors.
-We stayed here on our last visit and found it to be very well located to everything we wanted to do in Paris.
+We stayed here on our last visit and found it to be very well located for everything we wanted to do in Paris.

 Recommended Family-Friendly Hotels in Paris